apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Colon cancer is rising in young Americans.
-It's not clear why.**
+**Latest Oil Market News and Analysis for Dec.
+21**

-You can read more about it [here](https://www.washingtonpost.com/health/2023/12/21/colon-cancer-increasing-young-adults/).
+You can read more about it [here](https://www.bloomberg.com/news/articles/2023-12-21/latest-oil-market-news-and-analysis-for-dec-21).

 ## Requirements
 - Python 3.8